jnsp/nvim-config/README.md

 ### Oh My Zsh

 Now that the default shell of macOS is zsh, [Oh My Zsh](https://ohmyz.sh/) is a viable option for cumtomizing the shell itself.
-Especially, the theme is very handy.
+Especially, the theme is convenient.

 Install with one-line bash command.